 Become a beekeeper with Mason Bees and have the best native pollinator around.
 All you have to do is just release the Mason Bees directly from our provided box when your fruit trees begin to bloom each year.
-Our Mason Bee box comes with 20 of these amazing bees.
+Our Mason Bee box comes with 20 or 100 of these amazing bees.
+Choose 20 (will pollinate 4-5 fruit trees) or save more money and go big with a box of 100 bees.
 Our Mason bees are the fattest and most vigorous bees we could source.

 Orchard Mason Bees Pollinators

 We are excited to offer these work horses of fruit tree pollination.
 Expect higher fruit set and larger yields.
 These bees will find places to live close to where they are released.
 If you purchase the Mason Bee Board with your bees you can farm your own bees and increase them each year.
 Mason bees are a common name for species of bees in the genus Osmia, of the family Megachilidae.
 They are named from their habit of making compartments of mud in their nests, which are made in hollow reeds or holes in wood made by wood-boring insects.

 Unlike honey bees (Apis) or bumblebees, Osmia species are solitary; every female is fertile and makes her own nest, and no worker bees for these species exist.
 Solitary bees produce neither honey nor beeswax.
 They are immune from acarine and Varroa mites, but have their own unique parasites, pests, and diseases.